Homogeneous edge-disjoint $K_{2s}$ and $T_{st,t}$ unions: Introduction

 \section{Introduction}

+In applications of combinatorics to networks and telecommunications, it is desirable to have connected-graph models with the most homogeneity available on collections of vertices forming edge-disjoint cliques of fixed order, (e.g.,~the 42 $K_4$'s in the 12-regular $\{K_4,T_{6,3}\}$-ultrahomogeneous graph $G$ of \cite{Dej2}), and also forming edge-disjoint complements of forbidden small cliques in larger cliques of fixed order, namely edge-disjoint regular Tur\'an graphs, (e.g.,~the 21 $K_{2,2,2}$'s in $G$), each edge as the intersection of a clique and a regular Tur\'an graph, a desirable feature given as two-way interpretation of the models.

+Our aim is to explore a natural generalization of the construction in \cite{Dej2} to the construction of a family of graphs $G_r^\sigma$, ($r,\sigma\in\mathbb{Z}$, $r>2$; $\sigma\in(0,r-1)$), based, as in \cite{Dej2}, on binary projective geometry (for example, the Fano plane in \cite{Dej2}).
+Only the cited graph $G$ in \cite{Dej2} is $\mathcal C$-ultrahomogeneous (or $\mathcal C$-UH), among the claimed $G_r^\sigma$, ($\mathcal C$, any graph family).
+It was found that the strongest homogeneity conditions that the graphs $G_r^\sigma$ satisfy are those in Definition~\ref{Def}, below.
+First, some known graph homogeneity notions are recalled.

-A finite, undirected, simple graph $G$ is said to be {\it homogeneous} (resp. {\it ultrahomogeneous}) if, whenever two subgraphs $Y_1=G[W_1]$ and $Y_2=G[W_2]$ induced by respective vertex subsets $W_1,W_2$ of $G$ are isomorphic, then some isomorphism (resp. every isomorphism) of $Y_1$ onto $Y_2$ extends to an automorphism of $G$.
-Gardiner \cite{Gard}, Gol'fand and Klin \cite{GK,Por} and Reichard \cite{Sven} gave explicit characterizations of ultrahomogeneous graphs.
+According to Sheehan \cite{Sh}, a finite, undirected, simple graph $\Gamma$ is said to be {\it homogeneous} (respectively, {\it ultrahomogeneous}) if, whenever two induced subgraphs $Y_0$ and $Y_1$ of $\Gamma$ are isomorphic, then some isomorphism (respectively, every isomorphism) of $Y_0$ onto $Y_1$ extends to an automorphism of $\Gamma$.
+Gardiner \cite{Gard}, Gol'fand and Klin \cite{GK,Por}, and Reichard \cite{Sven} gave explicit characterizations of ultrahomogeneous graphs.
+Isaksen et al. \cite{Is} defined a graph $\Gamma$ to be ${\mathcal C}$-{\it UH}, where ${\mathcal C}$ is a class of graphs, if every isomorphism between any two induced subgraphs of $\Gamma$ in ${\mathcal C}$ extends to an automorphism of $\Gamma$.